Carlos Correa: 2022–23 offseason

+2023 season

+In 2023, Correa batted .230/.312/.399 (all career lows), and grounded into double plays a league-leading and career high 30 times.

+The Twins won the American League Central division title.
+During the 2023 postseason, Correa drove in the go-ahead run during Game 2 of the Wild Card Series against the Toronto Blue Jays and in the same game tagged out Vladimir Guerrero, Jr. in a pickoff attempt by Sonny Gray.
+This allowed the Twins to win their first playoff game since 2004 and their first playoff series since 2002.
+They would go on to lose against Correa's former team, the Houston Astros in the 2023 ALDS.

+2024 season

+The first half of the 2024 season saw a return to form for Correa, as he hit to a .305 batting average with an .884 OPS through June, and was selected for his third All-Star Game, and first since joining the Twins.
+On July 12, Correa was moved to the injury list after suffering from right plantar fasciitis.
+The recovery took two months, and he did not return to the Twins until mid-September.

+Across 86 games, Correa batted .310/.388/.517 with 55 runs, 14 home runs, and 54 RBI in 2024.

+2025 season

+In 93 appearances for the Twins, Correa batted .267/.319/.386 with 40 runs, seven home runs, and 31 RBI in 2025.

+Return to Houston Astros (2025–present)

+On July 31, 2025, the Twins traded Correa to the Astros in exchange for prospect Matt Mikulski.
+The Twins agreed to send $33 million to the Astros to help cover the remaining $104 million on Correa's contract.
+Correa started at third base for the first time in the major leagues on August 1 at Fenway Park, as his successor as Houston's starting shortstop, Jeremy Peña, was the incumbent.
+On September 10, Correa hits his 200th career home run off Blue Jays pitcher José Berríos in a 3-2 victory over the Toronto Blue Jays.

 Fielding

-As a taller shortstop at 6 ft 4 in and 220 lb, he relies on footwork and a more upright ready position to hop to the ball.
+As a taller shortstop at 6 ft 4 in and 220 lb, he relies on footwork and a more upright ready position for fielding the ball.
 He also utilizes a one-handed pickup to leverage his long arms and range.
 He also uses a jump hop when throwing to first base while fading towards third base.

 International career

 Correa played for Puerto Rico in the 2017 World Baseball Classic.
 With Francisco Lindor playing shortstop and Javier Baez as the team's second baseman, Correa played as Puerto Rico's third baseman.
 Correa batted .333 during the tournament, with three home runs, nine RBIs, 10 runs scored, and two stolen bases, including a home run in the semifinals.
 Following the conclusion of the tournament, he was named to the 2017 All-World Baseball Classic team.
 Correa opted to not play in the 2023 World Baseball Classic in anticipation of the birth of his second child.